Bee D'Vine: Here's What Happened After Shark Tank

 There are now 11 different mead products available, with one of the most recent additions being the Bee D'Vine Brut "Fresca" Sparkling Honey Wine released in 2022.
 The one-of-a-kind wine is double fermented in stainless steel (which sets it apart from the equally unique oak-barrel aged variety), lending it a fresh taste that accentuates its flavors of sage, honeysuckle, rue, and lilac.
 Along with its sweet, semi-sweet, sparkling, and non-sparkling options, there are also special, limited editions releases.
 These include a demi-sec made with Geteme honey from the Kafa forest in Ethiopia, and with Miombo honey from the woodlands of Tanzania.

 The Honey Wine company also provides two special drinking and bottling options.
 It sells the oldest kind of drinking vessel called a berelé, which is a short, round flask traditionally used for Ethiopian t'ej.
-The company also produces double magnum three-liter glass bottles known as Jeroboam, which hold the amount of four regular bottles — a whopping 20 glasses worth.
+For a true showstopper and impressive conversation piece, the company also produces double magnum three-liter glass bottles known as Jeroboam, which hold the amount of four regular bottles — a whopping 20 glasses worth.

 What's Next for Bee D'Vine?